 If truth is a particular individual, to define truth would then mean to define its unique set of properties.
 This is not very promising since the only thinkable property of truth would be that truth is true; truth cannot be ‘red’, ‘odorless’ or ‘spongy’.
 We might say, however, that truth is ‘hard’, ‘surprising’ or ‘significant’.
 In the latter case, we are probably thinking of a particular truth in a particular case, saying a lot about a truth, but nothing about the character of truth as such.

-People may however attribute universal properties to truth, like “truth is always hard”.
-Whatever ‘hard’ means – ‘hard to bear’, ‘inevitable’, … –, they use it as an essential property of truth as individual existent – maybe they never met the sweetness of true love.
+People may attribute universal properties to truth, like “truth is always hard”.
+Whatever ‘hard’ means – ‘hard to bear’, ‘inevitable’, … –, they use it as an essential property of truth as individual existent.
 So, apart from being ‘true’, what might be the essential properties of truth enabling us to distinguish truth from any other existing thing?
 I wouldn’t know.

 This brings on two problems.
 The first is that this kind of truth lacks a common denominator.
 If we try to define ‘true’ as a class containing all individual truths, we should also be able to tell why a particular ‘truth’ classifies as true – or why not.
 The other problem is that the basic purpose of the ‘truth’-property is gone, which is to somehow distinguish between true and false.
 Truth just doesn’t come in degrees.
 Therefore, if seen as particular property, truth is trivial.

-We might also start from truth as a universal, in which case ‘true’ might be a property of any existing particular and simultaneously appear in different places.
+We might also start from truth as a universal, in which case ‘true’ might be a property of any existing particular, fact or event, and simultaneously appear in different places.
 Note that universalism claims that universals are entities existing in reality.
 This so-called realistic universalism famously came in two classical types.

 Plato thought that everything existing was the imperfect copy of perfect and universal Forms.
 Plato’s Forms were transcendent, existing in a reality outside the physical world.
 The perceivable world only imperfectly mirrored the Forms, all horses, for example, being only worse copies of the perfect form Horse, all brown horses also showing worse shades of the perfect form Brown.
 In this view, all truths are imperfect copies of the ideal Truth; examples of various truths are unfit to define Truth as Form, since this would turn the metaphysical hierarchy upside down.
 The same is the case with comparable concepts like justice, beauty, virtue, etc.

-However, Plato’s student Aristotle held that universals were immanent in the perceivable world, with universal properties showing themselves in individual existents.
+However, Plato’s student Aristotle held that universals were immanent in the perceivable world.
+Universal properties show themselves in individual existents.
 This enables truth to pop up in just about any object or concept, and in a way uncompromised by Plato’s imperfect mirroring.
 Sounds promising, if it weren’t for another of Aristotle’s findings, the law of the excluded middle.
-According to this law, things are either true or false, there is no middle way.
+According to this law, statements about particular things, facts or events are either true or false, there is no middle way.
 As I wrote above, this makes ‘true’ a metaphysically trivial property for objects as well as for facts and occurrences.

 The same goes for synonymic expressions like ‘is real’, ‘is the case’, ‘is absolutely certain’ and ‘is beyond the shadow of doubt’, all serving to express the certainty of facts relating and nothing more.
 Note that these predicates leave more than enough room for degrees of truth, ranging from ‘largely true’ or ‘probably true’ down to ‘almost certainly bullshit’.